esdc-devcop/ESDC-Development-Setup/README.md

 ## Attribution

-This guide was copied from work orignially created by Eric Dunsworth.
+This guide was copied from work originally created by Eric Dunsworth.